frankiejarrett/woocommerce-product-fallbacks/readme.md

 ## Frequently Asked Questions ##

+### Does this plugin overrite my product data when it goes out-of-stock? ###
+No. This plugin does not alter your out-of-stock products in any way.

+It simply puts a veneer on your out-of-stock items with items that are in stock so users are presented with something they can purchase immediately.

 ### What happens if the fallback product is also out-of-stock? ###
 This is why you can add more than one fallback, in order of priority, so that if your first choice fallback is sold out, another fallback will be used.